ChaiJahan/WorkoutTracking/WorkoutC.md

-# This is the second workout of the week
+# This is the third workout of the week

 *Superset the following 2 exercises*